AsimaAsim786/Bank-Management-System/README.md

-Bank Management System
+🏦 Bank Management System

 A C++ Object-Oriented Programming (OOP) based Bank Management System designed to manage customers, bank accounts, and basic banking transactions.

-Introduction
+💡 Project Overview

-This project demonstrates the practical use of Object-Oriented Programming concepts in C++ by implementing a simple banking system.
+This project is developed to demonstrate the practical implementation of Object-Oriented Programming concepts in C++ through a simple banking system.

-The system manages customers and their accounts while supporting basic banking operations such as deposits, withdrawals, transfers, and transaction history.
+The system manages customers and their accounts and provides basic operations such as deposits, withdrawals, transfers, and transaction history.

+✨ Features

+- 👤 Customer management
+- 🏦 Bank account management
+- 💰 Deposit and withdrawal operations
+- 🔄 Transfer money between accounts
+- 📋 Transaction history
+- 💾 File handling for storing account and transaction data
+- 🔍 Account searching
+- 🧩 Multiple account types
+- 🔐 Object-Oriented Programming based design

+🧱 Class Structure

+The project is organized around the following main classes:

+- Bank class – Manages customers and accounts and provides account searching functionality.
+- Customer class – Stores customer information and manages the customer's accounts.
+- Account class – Base class containing common account information and banking operations.
+- SavingAccount class – Represents a savings account.
+- TransactionAccount class – Represents a transaction/current account.
+- Transaction class – Stores details of banking transactions.

-Technologies Used
+💻 Technologies Used

 - C++
 - Object-Oriented Programming (OOP)
+- STL Vector
+- Pointers
 - File Handling
-- STL Vectors
-- PlantUML
+- UML / PlantUML

-Main Classes

-The system is organized into the following main classes:

-- Bank — Manages customers and accounts.
-- Customer — Stores customer information and associated accounts.
-- Account — Base class for bank accounts and common account operations.
-- SavingAccount — Represents a savings account.
-- TransactionAccount — Represents a transaction/current account.
+🔄 Banking Operations

+The system supports basic banking operations:

+- 💵 Deposit – Adds money to an account.
+- 💸 Withdraw – Removes money from an account after validation.
+- 🔁 Transfer – Transfers money from one account to another.
-- Transaction — Stores information about banking transactions.
+- 📜 Transaction History – Keeps a record of account transactions.

-Main Features

-- Customer management
-- Bank account management
-- Savings and transaction accounts
-- Deposit functionality
-- Withdrawal functionality
-- Money transfer between accounts
-- Transaction history
-- Account and transaction data storage using files
-- Account searching and management
-- Object-Oriented Programming concepts

-UML Diagram
+📊 UML Diagram

 The UML diagram was created during the initial design phase of the project.

-During development, some classes, functions, and relationships were updated according to the implementation.
-Therefore, the UML diagram was also updated to represent the latest structure and relationships of the project.
+During development, some classes, functions, and relationships were updated according to the actual implementation.
+Therefore, the UML diagram was also updated to match the latest version of the project.

-The updated UML represents the current design of the Bank Management System.
+The updated UML represents the current structure and relationships between the main classes of the Bank Management System.

+📁 Project Structure

+Bank-Management-System/
+│
+├── Bank Management System.cpp
+├── accounts.txt
+├── transactions.txt
+├── UML Diagram
+└── README.md

+🎯 OOP Concepts Demonstrated

+- 🔹 Classes & Objects
+- 🔹 Encapsulation
+- 🔹 Inheritance
+- 🔹 Polymorphism
+- 🔹 Constructors
+- 🔹 Pointers
+- 🔹 Class Relationships
+- 🔹 Vectors
+- 🔹 File Handling

-Project Status
+📌 Project Status

-✅ Completed / Updated
+✅ Project Completed

-The project has been developed and the UML diagram has been updated according to the latest version of the system.
+The project has been developed and the UML diagram has been updated according to the latest implementation.

-Learning Outcomes
+📚 Learning Outcome

-Through this project, I practiced:

-- Classes and Objects
-- Inheritance
-- Encapsulation
-- Polymorphism
-- Pointers
-- Vectors
-- File Handling
-- Constructors and Member Functions
-- Relationships between classes
-- UML and system design
+This project helped me strengthen my understanding of C++ OOP concepts, class relationships, inheritance, pointers, vectors, file handling, and UML-based system design.

-Author
+👩‍💻 Author

 Asima Asim